fssfll/fssfll/spike/spring_2024/robot_game.md

  * You can ony interact with mission models or cargo in the launch/home quarter circle
  * The robot, all its cargo and attachments must be within the launch/home quarter circle before starting a mission
  * The robot must start from and return home to the quarter circle
- * The challenges will be completed using a provided EV3 robot basebot running MicroPython.
+ * The challenges will be completed using a provided Lego robot basebot running MicroPython.
- * Students will work in pairs using Microsoft Visual Studio Code to create and debug their programs and program their robot.
+ * Students will work in pairs using Pybricks IDE to create and debug their programs and program their robot.
  * General FLL rules apply, ask a mentor if you have questions.